 Important Note: A Health Profession Corporation Permit is only valid for one year from the date that it is issued.

-Registrants must renew their Health Profession Corporation Permit each year by submitting the Annual Renewal Application form (PDF) to CMTBC.
+Registrants must renew their Health Profession Corporation Permit each year by submitting the Annual Permit Renewal Application form (PDF) to CMTBC.

 In determining whether to renew a permit, the CMTBC Board will assess whether the health profession corporation continues to comply with the conditions/requirements set out in the Act and Bylaws.
 If it does, CMTBC will issue a new permit entitling the health profession corporation to continue providing massage therapy services to the public.